-Our goal is to develop our operations profitably and responsibly over the long term.
-We want to create conditions that make living, working and travelling functional, safe and healthy, while also respecting the environment.
+Our goal is to grow our business operations profitably over the long term in compliance with the principles of sustainable development and good governance.
+Together with our customers, we want to create conditions that make living, working and travelling functional, safe and healthy.

 We base our operations on our values:

 - Respect and trust